bh1m2rn/gitlab-environment-toolkit/docs/provisioning_geo_environments.md

   default = "my-geo-site"
 }
 ```
-`geo_role` is used to identify if the machines belongs to the primary or secondary site.
+`geo_role` is used to identify if a machine belongs to the primary or secondary site.
 `geo_group` is used to identify that a primary and secondary site belong to the same geo configuration.

 It should also be noted that the existing `prefix` variable should still be unique to each terraform project and shouldn't be shared across a geo deployment.